antrea-io/antrea/docs/getting-started.md

 action, external entity, and policy statistics.
 For more information on usage of Antrea Network Policies, refer to the [Antrea Network Policy document](antrea-network-policy.md).

-### IPsec Encryption
+### Traffic Encryption

-Antrea supports encrypting GRE tunnel traffic with IPsec.
-To deploy Antrea with IPsec encryption enabled, please refer to [this guide](ipsec-tunnel.md).
+Antrea supports encrypting traffic between Linux Nodes using IPsec or WireGuard.
+To deploy Antrea with traffic encryption enabled, please refer to [this guide](traffic-encryption.md).

 ### Network Flow Visibility